 You should also check whether the land is included in any overlays, which include permit requirements to develop land.
 Many locations have Overlay controls, particularly a Heritage Overlay, or Design and Development Overlay.
 Overlays are an additional layer of planning control on extensions and external alterations to buildings and may restrict the business layout.
-For example, you may not be allowed to put additional openings into a building that has heritage protection.
+For example, you may not be allowed to put additional openings into a building that has heritage protection, or cover up a clear glass, shopfront in a Design and Development Overlay.